ADA EHO Facebook

 Ways You Or Your Loved One Can Benefit From Assisted Living

-• Changes in hygiene or signs of self-neglect – You many have noticed some clues that could mean reduced independence, such as unwashed hair, stained clothes or unkempt fingernails or facial hair.
-Proper hygiene is often one of the first things neglected by older adults facing mobility issues and/or memory loss, and you also may notice signs of weight loss or dehydration, poor medication management or important mail left unopened.
-Self-neglect is a risk factor for early mortality among the elderly and could signify a need for greater support.
+• Changes in hygiene or signs of self-neglect – Some things to look for include unwashed hair, stained clothes or unkempt fingernails or facial hair.
+Proper hygiene is often one of the first things neglected by older adults facing mobility issues and/or memory loss, and you may also notice signs of poor medication management, weight loss, dehydration or important mail left unopened.
+Self-neglect could indicate a need for additional support.

-• Chronic health problems – Rather than trying to handle your loved one’s declining health on your own, it may be beneficial for them if you partner with a team of professionals who are dedicated to their well-being.
+• Chronic health problems –Instead of trying to handle your loved one’s deteriorating health on your own, it may be beneficial if you partner with a team of professionals who are devoted to their well-being.
 In assisted living, caregivers can also help your loved one with bathing, dressing, medication management and other activities of daily living.

-• Safety concerns – Make an honest assessment of your loved one’s mobility and balance as it relates to the safety and accessibility of their home.
-Also consider whether your loved one would be confident in responding appropriately to emergencies like taking a fall, having a medical scare or getting in a fender bender.
-Before any serious incidents occur, a move to assisted living can bring help with daily monitoring and transportation for shopping and appointments, as well as providing fresh, healthy meals.
+• Safety concerns – Be honest in assessing your loved one’s mobility and balance when determining the safety and accessibility of their home.
+Also consider whether your loved one would be confident in responding appropriately to emergencies like falling, having a medical scare or getting in a fender bender.
+Before any serious incidents happen, a move to assisted living can help with daily check-ins and transportation for shopping and appointments, as well as providing fresh, healthy meals.

-• Social isolation – Older adults who live alone often have fewer social ties and may be more isolated due to memory loss, hearing impairment or mobility issues.
-Isolation is a risk factor for early mortality, as it is associated with cognitive decline, depression, chronic diseases and dementia.
-According to AARP, seniors exhibiting withdrawal, loss of interest in personal hygiene, poor nutrition or hoarding could be suffering from social isolation.
+• Social isolation – Older adults who live alone often have fewer social connections and may be more isolated due to memory loss, hearing impairment or mobility issues.
+Isolation is also associated with cognitive decline, depression, chronic diseases and dementia.
+According to AARP, withdrawal, loss of interest in personal hygiene, poor nutrition or hoarding are indicators of social isolation in seniors.

-Keeping up with daily tasks can become difficult for individuals as they age, especially if they are dealing with any physical or mental limitations.
-Assisted living at The Crossings at North River takes away that stress and ensures help with bathing and grooming if needed, medication management, scheduled transportation to appointments and much more.
-Don’t hesitate to reach out to us with any questions you may have about assisted living at The Crossings – we’re here to help in any way we can as you consider the next best step for you or your loved one.
+Daily tasks can become difficult for individuals as they age, especially if they are dealing with any physical or mental challenges.
+Assisted Living at The Crossings at North River removes the stress and provides help with bathing and grooming, medication management, scheduled transportation to appointments and much more, if needed.
+Don’t hesitate to reach out to us with any questions you may have about Assisted Living at The Crossings – we’re here to help in any way we can as you contemplate the next best step for you or your loved one.